embedly/embedly-docs/api/embed/features/ssl.rst

 Secure Providers
 ^^^^^^^^^^^^^^^^
-There are a bunch of sites that now support SSL and here are a few that serve embeds over HTTPS, they are as follows:
+There are a bunch of sites that now support SSL and here are just a few that serve embeds over HTTPS:

   * `YouTube <http://youtube.com>`_
   * `Vimeo <http://vimeo.com>`_